awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

      HEAD branch: (unknown)
      Remote branches:
        MyNewBranch tracked
-       master tracked
+       main tracked
      Local ref configured for 'git pull':
        MyNewBranch merges with remote MyNewBranch (up to date) Local refs configured for 'git push':
-       MyNewBranch pushes to MyNewBranch (up to date) master pushes to master (up to date)
+       MyNewBranch pushes to MyNewBranch (up to date) main pushes to main (up to date)
    ```

    For SSH: